-You are struck by another driver who does not carry auto insurance.
+You are struck by another driver from Orange County who does not carry auto insurance.
 This driver has broken state law.
 He is issued tickets for both the traffic offense and his lack of insurance.
 Unfortunately, you do not have UM coverage, and there is absolutely no auto insurance available to you.
 Your health insurance covers a portion of some of your medical bills, but not all of them.
-You miss work as a result of the car accident.
+You miss work as a result of the car accident in Irvine.
 Your missing paychecks stretches your family income, which is already burdened by your medical bills.
 Despite the fact that the other driver was at fault for the accident and broke the law by driving without insurance, you have no way to be compensated for either your medical bills or your lost wages.

 Scenario 2: The Underinsured Motorist

-You are struck by a driver who carries the minimum legal insurance coverage.
+You are struck by a driver in Bakersfield who carries the minimum legal insurance coverage.
 His insurance company agrees that he was at fault and pays the $15,000 policy limit.
 In the meantime, your severe injuries have required a lot of medical attention.
 You had surgery and spent a week in the hospital.
 You require several weeks of physical therapy.
-You miss months of work, and eventually are only able to return part-time.
+You miss months of work and eventually are only able to return part-time.
 This drastically reduces your family income.
 The other driver did follow the law regarding auto insurance, but $15,000 has barely put a dent in your medical bills (which now total hundreds of thousands of dollars).
 You don’t know when you might be able to return to work full time.
 This jeopardizes your health insurance coverage, which was the only thing keeping your medical bills in check.
 Your family is now in a precarious financial situation with no clear end in sight.